 PSFs are provided a stipend and parking pass (yellow sticker).

 Additional information regarding the application process is available from our education coordinator either via e-mail or telephone (ext.
 8-7192).
 Applications will be accepted through Monday, February 16, 2015 and must be submitted as original with signature in order to be accepted.
 Please include a current curriculum vitae, two (2) letters of support, sealed medical transcript, standard passport-sized photograph and letter of personal statement with the application.
 Selection will be made during spring semester and processed through the School of Medicine’s Student Affairs prior to third year curriculum selection.

-Letters of recommendation should be addressed to: Rashna Madan, MD, Assistant Professor and Post-Sophomore Fellowship Program Director.
+Letters of recommendation should be addressed to: Rashna Madan, MD, Associate Professor and Post-Sophomore Fellowship Program Director.